LeonardoFM/Nix-Bank-Transfers/README.md

 # README

-## This repo is the Nix bank tranferation service module implemented using pyramid cornice frameworks project
+## This repo is the Nix bank transfer service module implemented using pyramid cornice frameworks project

 The pyramid repo (https://github.com/Pylons/pyramid) for dev consulting

-The cornice is an REST framework and has post, get and delete implemented, sufficient for transeferention service implementation.
+The cornice is a REST framework and has post, get and delete implemented, sufficient for transfer service implementation.

 * Python 3.7